MaxEnt Model Training & Tuning: A Python GIS Pipeline for Ecological Workflows

 return occ_gdf[keep]

 The Python automation layer orchestrates the MaxEnt executable via subprocess, replacing manual GUI interactions with a high-throughput parameter sweep.
-A robust training script iterates through a predefined hyperparameter grid, writes temporary configuration files, executes the model, and parses the output directory for evaluation metrics.
-MaxEnt writes per-run results to maxentResults.csv in the output directory — this is the authoritative output log:
+A robust training script iterates the grid, writes one output directory per configuration, runs the model, and parses results.
+MaxEnt writes per-run results to maxentResults.csv in each output directory — this is the authoritative output log.

 import subprocess